alvinbhou/ptt-studyabroad-api/README.md

 *Note: The API is still under development, so some information parsing may be incorrect.
 If the quarantine ends I maybe won't have that much time to work on these TODOs...

 * Refactor code (Too much special cases to deal with, the code is kinda ugly...)
-* Deploy the API to AWS Fargate
-* Add background workers that parse new aritcles from PTT
+* Add background workers that parse new articles from PTT
 * Exclude some large files from GitHub
 * Improve keyword extraction
 * Add other APIs (such as college decision articles)